Yitzhak Melamed

-Yitzhak Y. Melamed is an Israeli philosopher and a leading scholar of Spinoza and modern philosophy.
+Yitzhak Yohanan Melamed (יצחק יוֹחָנָן מלמד; born March 7, 1968) is an Israeli philosopher and a leading scholar of Spinoza and modern philosophy.
 He is the Charlotte Bloomberg Professor of Philosophy at Johns Hopkins University.
 He holds a master's degree in history & philosophy of science from Tel Aviv University and a philosophy PhD from Yale University.
 Melamed has won numerous fellowships and grants, including the Fulbright (1996-8), American Academy for Jewish Research (2003-5), Mellon (2005), Humboldt (2011), NEH (2012), and ACLS-Burkhardt (2012) Fellowships, and taught intensive masterclasses at the University of Toronto (2016), École normale supérieure de Lyon (2016), Peking University (2017), and the École des hautes études en sciences sociales (2019).

 Academic activity

+Melamed is a graduate of Tel Aviv University and attended Yale University from 1990 and 1996.
+In 2005, he earned his doctorate at Yale with the topic The Metaphysics of Substance and the Metaphysics of Thought in Spinoza.
+He was an assistant professor at the University of Chicago between 2005 and 2008 before becoming an associate professor at Johns Hopkins in 2010, receiving full professorship in 2013.

 In 2019 he analyzed two manuscripts of the Korte Verhandeling that were discovered in the mid-nineteenth century.
 The first manuscript was an appendix compiled with the geometrical method of the Spinoza's Ethics, but without providing any definition.
-The second appendix was presented as the earliest known version of the major work of the Netherlandish philosopher.
+The second appendix was presented as the earliest known version of the major work of the Dutch philosopher.

 From Spinoza's letters he also ascertained that the earliest editions of the Ethics would have been published under the title of ‘Philosophy’.